 Starting in 1866, thousands of Black D.C. residents paraded from what was then known as Franklin Square through the city and back to commemorate, April 16, 1862, the date President Abraham Lincoln signed an act that freed all enslaved persons in the District of Columbia.
 Hear why D.C.’s enslaved were granted freedom nine months before nation-wide emancipation occurred and where annual celebrations were held.

-Architectural and Historic Landmarks in Downtown D.C.
+Historic Landmarks of Freedom and Civil Rights in Downtown D.C.

 - Asbury United Methodist Church, the oldest African American church in the city remaining on its original site